thalessac/rateio/README.md

 ![image](https://github.com/thalessac/rateio/assets/67764861/18299d3a-03f7-4e8c-aae9-97009ba6edf7)

+Some useful information will be written below the forms for you to track the status of the execution.
+Possible error messages can also pop up - check them, most likely they'll be related to your data input.

 ### Check the outputs
 After a successful run, you'll see an output as follows, describing your input values and calculation steps of the script.

 ![image](https://github.com/thalessac/rateio/assets/67764861/aaee7e69-d0b7-4f12-a8fb-1c870170e838)

 Finally, go to the 'Files' section on the left side bar and dowload the file named 'rateio.xlsx'.
-If you don't immediatly see it, right click on the 'Files' section and press refresh button.
+If you don't immediately see it, right click on the 'Files' section and press 'refresh' button.